Think of power like water. It flows like a current through everyday life.

 Strategic donors seek friendly access to lawmakers on a host of issues.
 Major bills often take years to grind through the legislative process.

-Refers to money meant to influence the political outcomes, where the source of the money is not disclosed.
+Refers to money meant to influence political outcomes, but the source of the money is unknown.

 Not all outside groups are required to disclose their donors, these non-disclosing organizations are referred to as Dark Money groups.

-Dark money groups have spent roughly $1 billion — mainly on television and online ads and mailers — to influence elections in the decade since the 2010 Citizens United v.
-FEC Supreme Court.
+Dark money groups have spent roughly $1 billion in the decade since the 2010 Citizens United v.
+FEC Supreme Court on mailers, television and digital ads — in order to influence the outcomes of elections...

 Hard Money: Traditional Election Spending

-Money contributed directly to a specific candidate from an individual or a political action committee (PAC) and follow the rules set by the Federal Election Commission (FEC).
+Money contributed directly to a specific candidate from an individual or a political action committee (PAC), that follows the rules set by the Federal Election Commission (FEC).

 See the rich, detailed documents each agency submits to Congress to justify its annual budget request; how spending is divided by agency; and how that spending is then categorized across type, service, or item.